gildahl/Background-Game-Profile-Switcher/Readme.txt

 Installation
 ============
 To install BGPS, extract the distribution zip file to a folder on your Windows computer that has read/write access.
-When you run the executable (BGPS.exe), you will see a joystick icon in the Windows tray and normal background mode is active.
+When you run the executable (BGPS.exe), you will see a joystick icon in the Windows tray indicating normal background mode is active.
 Right clicking on this icon will show a menu of options.
 You will want to choose the "Settings..." option to configure the application.

 Tooltips
 ========